alexjbush/alexjbush.github.io/resume.markdown

   phoneCountryCode: "+44"
   phoneNumber: "7725576052"
   website: "https://alexbu.sh"
-profile: "A passionate and inquisitive Hadoop engineer, who's interests span from Spark application development and functional programming in Scala to infrastructure automation and security.
-With lead experience as both a DevOps Engineer and Data Engineer, the deep cross-functional knowledge allows unique insight into solving Data problems in a creative way, a strong advantage in an industry driven largely by technical innovation."
+profile: "A passionate and experienced Hadoop engineer, who's interests span from Spark application development and functional programming in Scala to infrastructure automation and security.
+With technical leadership experience as both a DevOps Engineer and Data Engineer, this deep cross-functional knowledge allows unique insight into solving Data problems in a creative way, a strong advantage in an industry driven largely by technical innovation."
 workExperience:
   - company: Cox Automotive Data Solutions
     role: Hadoop DevOps Engineer/Data Engineer